-Authenticating without passwords
+- Authenticating without passwords

-If your organization prefers to let users authenticate without passwords, you have a few different options depending on your operating system (Linus or Windows).
+If your organization prefers to let users authenticate without passwords, you have a few options depending on your operating system (Linus or Windows).

 1. Linux: In Linux, use MariaDB's Unix_socket authentication plugin.
 This enables users to log in to MariaDB via the Unix socket, but only if the user's name matches the system user.
 Additionally, the root user is effectively configured to use the Unix socket authentication by default, which prevents the accidental granting of root access to outside connections via a listening port.

-Multiple authentication methods
+- Multiple authentication methods

-Password complexity plugin
+- Password complexity plugin

-Thoughts on storing passwords
+- Thoughts on storing passwords

 If you must store passwords, we suggest you follow these specific best practices:

-· Never store passwords in clear text.
+- Never store passwords in clear text.

-· Make sure server passwords are encrypted.
+- Make sure server passwords are encrypted.
 Note that the default in MariaDB is sha 1, which is no longer considered secure.

-· Additionally, ed_25519 is not set by default but is highly recommended.
+- Additionally, ed_25519 is not set by default but is highly recommended.

-Secure MariaDB networking
+- Secure MariaDB networking

-Create application-specific users
+- Create application-specific users

-In the case of an untrusted network
+- In the case of an untrusted network

 In the case that you're dealing with an untrusted network, make sure that client-server communications are encrypted.
-This requires SSL certificates for the server to be generated and configured.
-(Use the CREATE USER command for information on the specified certificates.).
+This requires SSL certificates for the server to be generated and configured (use the CREATE USER command for information on the specified certificates.).
 All of this helps you connect locally without SSL required.
 At the same time, make sure to require SSL when connecting from an outside host.

-MariaDB as a Docker image
+- MariaDB as a Docker image

 MariaDB is also shipped as a Docker image.
 This means there are many ways to set up the server, including sharing the Unix socket via a volume or exposing the TCP/IP port (3306).
 For useful environment variables, you can use MARIADB_ROOT_PASSWORD/MYSQL_ROOT_ PASSWORD.

 With MariaDB, backward compatibility is maintained across all versions.
 Features are rarely dropped; when they are, it's usually related to conflicts with the MySQL standard.
-You must ensure the MariaDB server is kept up to date.
-This is important because MariaDB releases security fixes as soon as possible after Oracle's MySQL release (usually 1–2 days), so applying updates will ensure you have access to all these patches as soon as possible.
+You must ensure the MariaDB system is updated.
+This is important because MariaDB releases security fixes as soon as possible after Oracle's MySQL release (usually 1–2 days), so applying updates will ensure you have access to all these patches as quickly as possible.

 The best solution for protecting your valuable data and databases is a partnership between application best practices and an application-aware, granular backup and restore solution.
-Acronis delivers a single-pass backup for MySQL and MariaDB workloads that enables complete recovery as well as granular recovery of MySQL / MariaDB databases and tables if data ever becomes corrupted.
-The solution performs backups at the server, VM, database, or even individual table levels.
-This becomes an important advantage for users running multiple websites or applications on a single instance.
+Acronis delivers a single-pass backup to completely restore MariaDB and MySQL workloads and granular recovery of MySQL / MariaDB databases and tables if corruption occurs.
+The solution performs backups at the server, VM, database, or individual table levels.
+This becomes a significant advantage for users running multiple websites or applications simultaneously.

 Hosting and cloud service providers will also appreciate that the Acronis Cyber Protect Cloud solution is fully configurable and deployable via the control panels and automation systems they use now — cPanel, Plesk, DirectAdmin, WHMCS and more.
-Combining cybersecurity, data protection and backup ensures better protection requiring fewer resources — critical to avoiding breaches and to ensure safe and malware-free recoveries.
-To learn more about the advantages of using Acronis Cyber Cloud as a MSP platform, visit our solutions for service providers page today.
+Combining cybersecurity, data protection, and backup yields better protection requiring fewer resources — critical to avoiding breaches and ensuring safe and malware-free recoveries.
+To learn more about the advantages of using Acronis Cyber Cloud as an MSP platform, visit our solutions for service providers page today.